DevJamGroup/Projects-List/CONTRIBUTING.md

 # Contributing Guideline

-To contribute, please submit a new issue using the **project idea** label including the following information:
+If you have a fun and interesting project idea, you can submit a new issue using the **project idea** label including the following information:

 - Project name
 - Project description